Nikon Lens Mounts

 The Nikon F-mount system features a high level of lens and camera compatibility; Many early manual-focus lenses can with slight modification be used on modern Nikon cameras, and many current Nikon lenses can be used on the original Nikon F SLR.
 It is worth noting however that some compatibility issues do exist, so be sure to check manufacturer documentation before experimenting with new combinations.

-The FX abbreviation indicates that a lens resolves an image the size of a 35mm full-frame sensor and is therefore designed to be used with Nikon’s full-frame camera bodies.
-FX lenses can be mounted on Nikon’s crop sensor DX-format bodies, resulting in a change in field of view from the original lens specification.
+Nikon’s FX lenses resolve an image the size of a 35mm full-frame sensor and are designed to be used with Nikon’s full-frame camera bodies like the Z5, Z6, Z7, Z8, and Z9 series.
+FX lenses can be mounted on Nikon’s APS-C crop sensor DX-format bodies, but a 1.5x crop factor will apply to the field of view compared to a full-frame camera.

-CX lenses cannot be mounted directly on DX or FX-format camera bodies, however, the Nikon FT1 F-Mount adaptor however allows the use of all F-mount lenses on Nikon 1 bodies.
-There is also a small subsection of the CX line called CX-AW which is talked about later in the article.
+CX lenses cannot be mounted directly on DX or FX-format camera bodies; however, the Nikon FT1 F-Mount adaptor allows using all F-mount DSLR lenses on legacy Nikon 1 camera bodies.
+There was also a small subsection of the CX line called CX-AW, which will be discussed later in the article.

 Nikon Lens Types

-Nikon ‘Micro’ lenses are the company’s range of lenses designed for macro, or close-up photography.
-A good Macro (or Micro!) lens should feature a 1:1 magnification ratio for taking highly detailed, life sized images of subjects.
-Nikon began making microscopes in 1903, and made their first lens specifically designed for close-up photography in 1956.
-Micro lenses are available in both DX and FX formats.
+A Macro lens features a 1:1 magnification ratio for taking highly detailed, life-sized images of subjects.
+Nikon began making microscopes in 1903 and made their first lens specifically designed for close-up macro photography in 1956.
+F-Mount DSLR macro lenses carried the Micro Nikkor branding as a nod to the company’s history.

 PC Lenses